 Whatever method of travel your child takes to get to school, it’s important that they are safe and that they (and you!) are aware of how to travel safely to school.
-Here are some back to school safety tips for parents with our list of 21 School Safety Rules for Kids Parents Shouldn’t Ignore:
+Here are some tips for parents with our list of 21 School Safety Rules for Kids Parents Shouldn’t Ignore:

 #1.
 Wearing dark clothes

 Make sure your child wears some sort of reflective gear especially if walking in winter time when it’s usually darker or on more rural roads

 #2.
 Letting Younger Children Walk Unattended

 Hold your younger child’s hand while you walk the route using pavements, sidewalks or paths where possible.
 If there are no safe paths, then walk facing traffic.